 The bulky figure, silhouetted by the light of the lantern he carried, reached into the opened cabinet.
 His cautious hand withdrew the slim, calfskin-bound grimoire.
 He caressed the oiled cover, traced the embossed lettering with a smooth fingertip.
-The words spelled out in Middle Parsee: “Magicks Majoris”.
+The words spelled out in Middle Parsee: ‘Majiks Mayoris’.
 He tapped the spine with a long, strong fingernail and giggled.
-“Such an original and imaginative title, Haslem!
-Still, interesting enough I think.”
+‘Such an original and imaginative title!
+Still, interesting enough I think.’
 He slipped the book into a pocket deep inside his midnight-blue robe with a profound sigh of satisfaction.
 It had been so easy.
-The locks on the library doors had barely tested him; the guardian spells were put aside as quick as thinking.
+The locks on the library doors had not tested him; the guardian spells were put aside as quick as thinking.
 He was impatient with their stupidity.
 To keep such books, so rare and so powerful, in this measly box, and so poorly protected?
 It was beyond belief.
 He moved to close the doors of the cabinet but then stopped, listening.

-Though all was silent in Holander’s Crypt the intruder, for so he was and a thief too, had become convinced he could hear a noise.
-It was a small, murmuring, jangle of a noise that shivered the nerves of his neck.
+Though all was silent in Holander’s Crypt, the intruder, for so he was and a thief too, had become convinced he could hear a noise.
+It was a small, murmuring, jangle of a noise that shivered his shoulders.
 He turned to view the narrow corridor behind him.
-The glow of his lantern crept out into the gloom, but there was nothing to see other than the cold marble floor, the towering racks and the tightly-packed books they housed.
+The lantern’s glow crept out into the gloom, but there was nothing to see other than the cold marble floor, the towering racks and the tightly-packed books they housed.

-He stepped slowly along the aisle.
+He stepped along the aisle.
 Despite the silence all around the jangling continued.
 He realised then that the noise was in his mind.
 Most peculiar, he thought.
 The revelation brought him to a standstill.
 He looked all around.
-There was nothing unusual to be seen.
+Nothing seemed out of place.
 He considered the sensation.
-If it had been a real sound there would surely have been a clear direction for him to follow.
+If it had been a real sound there would have been a clear direction for him to follow.
 What about this not-sound?
-It had begun in the back of his head as he faced the cabinet, then rattled in his temples as he turned to walk the aisle.
+It had begun in the back of his head as he faced the cabinet and then rattled in his temples as he turned to walk the aisle.
 Now?
-He spun on his heel, eyes eagerly searching the shadows along the way he had come.
+He spun on his heel, eyes searching the shadows along the way he had come.
 And there it was: something odd on that lowest shelf a few yards back.
-He approached slowly and lowered the lantern.
+He approached and lowered the lantern.
 There, hemmed-in by lesser peers, stood an ancient volume of enormous proportions.

 He cocked an ear.
 Was this it?
 Would it call out to him, acknowledge his presence?
 He gave the game a few moments, and then a few moments more.
 Apparently it would not.
 The murmuring, ringing not-sound continued but if somehow the book was involved there was no obvious sign.
 It stood there, nothing more than one volume among thousands, mute, unmoving, lifeless as a gravestone.
 Ha!
 And silent as a tome!
-Enough of this nonsense, he decided, there is business to be done, adventure in the making!
+Enough of this nonsense, he decided, there is business to be done!

 Seconds passed and became minutes.
 He did not move a single step.
-Straining to be aloof he found himself held by the sheer size and weight and mass of the thing.
+Striving to be beyond distraction, he found himself held by the sheer size and weight and mass of the thing.
 It was a curiosity.
-He liked curiosities, and he might never see this one again - what would be the harm in a quick look?
-Without warning his resistance crumbled entirely.
+He liked curiosities, and he might never see this one again – what would be the harm in a quick look?
+Without warning his resistance crumbled.
 All his attention, all his thought fell towards the book as a body would fall to the earth.
-Scarcely managing to keep to his feet, he bent to examine the fateful attraction more closely.
+Hardly managing to keep to his feet, he bent to examine this fateful attraction.
 With a fold of his sleeve he rubbed away the grime obscuring the titles.
 In gold lettering on cracked brown leather ran the promising legend:

 He placed his lantern on the floor and knelt, the better to grip and to lever the mighty work off the shelf.
 It was impossibly heavy and slipped out of his grasp, thudding onto the stone floor and spraying dust everywhere.
 He tut-tutted his distaste.
 With two hands he hauled open the cover.
 The flyleaf had a preface inscribed with green ink: